madutv/nlp-wiki-data-py/README.md

 Create Train, Test and Validation Datasets for NLP from wikipedia.
 Datasets are created using provided seed WikiPages and also by traversing links within pages that meet the specified match pattern.
 Idea is to leverage links within wiki pages to create more data.
-The thought is that wikipedia will already contain links to additional pages  that are relevant and links within pages can be narrowed through pattern matching.
+The thought is, wikipedia will already contain links to additional pages that are relevant and links within pages can be narrowed through pattern matching.

 ### Installation